-This document describes a problem where a Duplicate IP Address 0.0.0.0 error message is received by clients who run Microsoft (MS) Windows Vista and later versions, and provides methods to resolve and troubleshoot the problem.
+This document describes a problem that is encountered when a Duplicate IP Address 0.0.0.0 error message is received by clients who run Microsoft Windows Vista and later versions.
+The methods that are used in order to resolve and troubleshoot the problem are also described.

-With Windows Vista and later versions, MS introduced a new mechanism that is used in order to detect duplicate addresses on the network when the DHCP process occurs.
+With Microsoft Windows Vista and later versions, Microsoft introduced a new mechanism that is used in order to detect duplicate addresses on the network when the DHCP process occurs.
 This new detection flow is described in RFC 5227.

 One of the triggers for this detection flow is defined in section 2.1.1:

 In addition, if during this period the host receives any ARP Probe where the packet's 'target IP address' is the address being probed for, and the packet's 'sender hardware address' is not the hardware address of any of the host's interfaces, then the host SHOULD similarly treat this as an address conflict and signal an error to the configuring agent as above.
 This can occur if two (or more) hosts have, for whatever reason, been inadvertently configured with the same address, and both are simultaneously in the process of probing that address to see if it can safely be used.